neoKushan/kj-portfolio/content/poetry/dont-call-me.md

   - poetry
   - identity
 ---
-When I was 11, I overheard two of my primary school teachers call me a "precocious little shit".

-This is a poem about that.

 > Don’t call me precocious\
 > Or suggest I have grown too big for these boots\
 > We both know these boots weren't meant for feet that want to grow\